WDI-SEA/notes/05-node-express/express-intro/02modules.md

 ### Importing and Exporting Modules with Node

-Node's module system allows code written in a partiuclar file (or folder) to be exported, and then imported into other files.
-Here's an example of a module called `Person.js` being imported into a file.
+Node's module system allows code written in one file to be exported, and then imported into other files.
+By importing a module (i.e. a specified section of code), we can then use that code as if it actually were written in the file we imported it to.

+Let's try an example!

+1. Inside the ```my-first-node-project``` folder, create a javascript file called ```myModule.js```.

+2.
 **Person.js**
 ```js
 var Person = function(name) {